sergioafanou/smart-cv/_posts/2021-04-05-crazy-new-device-uses-5g-signals-in-the-air-to-charge-your-gadgets.md

 ---
-title : Crazy new device uses 5G signals in the air to charge your gadgets
+title : "Crazy new device uses 5G signals in the air to charge your gadgets"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/04/5g-power-gadgets-through-the-air-georgia-tech/